 This exhibition area is relatively recent, yet it was created as a way of discussing the design and technology in workspace planning, seen as many designer brands are making an approach into workspaces.
 In this area, you can find many furniture products designed for several professional environments such as reception areas and office spaces.
 The exhibition set during Milan Design Week aims to make people see the possibilities in the creation of the workspace of the future.

 This part of the event focuses especially on the work of young designers, specifically those under 35 years old.
 It can be described as a potential meeting place between potential young talents in design and businessmen.
 Here is an opportunity in Milan Design Week for many young designers to present their prototypes and make them into a reality by contacting several enterprises.

 Fuorisalone is a set of events that are distributed throughout Milan at the same time of Salone Internazionale del Mobile.
 These two events, you could say, are the main definers of Milan Design Week.
 However, in the case of the Fuoriosalone, this is not a fair event nor is it controlled by any institution, but it’s an initiative that expands to many other areas such as art, fashion, food, technology and telecommunications.
 You can find many of the exhibitors of Fuorisalone during Milan Design Week at many Milanese districts, mainly in Brera, Tortona and Ventura.

-The XXII Triennale di Milano starts in the 1st of March and ends at th 12th of June, however, it’s also a potential event to be seen during Milan Design Week.
-This year’s theme is “Broken Nature: Design Takes on Human Survival” and the main goal is to, in their words “promote the importance of creative practices in surveying our species’ bonds with the complex systems in the world” and discuss and analyze potential solutions in that regard.
+The XXII Triennale di Milano it’s also a potential event to be seen during Milan Design Week.
+Last year’s theme was “Broken Nature: Design Takes on Human Survival” and the main goal was to, in their words “promote the importance of creative practices in surveying our species’ bonds with the complex systems in the world” and discuss and analyze potential solutions in that regard.
 The event is currently curated by Paola Antonelli (Senior Curator of Architecture and Design and also the Director of R&D at The Museum of Modern Art, New York).